 November 12, 2019

-Indian food is one of the most diverse in the world and is also one of my personal favorites.
-It is as diverse as the country itself, from the fiery-hot delicacies of the north to the coconut-infused curries of the south to the sweet delights of the east to the sugar-laden gravies of the west.
-There is just so much variety that one cannot simply taste everything on a single trip here.
-I already visited the country twice and it still surprises me every time that there is always something new to try.
+Indian food is one of the most diverse globally and is also one of my personal favorites.
+It is as diverse as the country itself, from the north’s fiery-hot delicacies to the coconut-infused curries of the south to the sweet delights of the east to the sugar-laden gravies of the west.
+There is just so much variety that one cannot merely taste everything on a single trip here.
+I already visited the country twice, and it still surprises me every time there is always something new to try.

 IS IT SAFE TO EAT LOCAL INDIAN FOOD AS A FOREIGNER?

-The answer – it depends.
+It depends.
 There is a reason why the other term for Traveler’s Diarrhea is Delhi Belly, as many travelers reportedly contracted this in India.
-I fell victim to it on my first visit, after foolishly drinking a papaya shake in a local sweets shop.
-I nearly died of dehydration after 3 days of non-stop diarrhea.
+On my first visit, I fell victim to it after foolishly drinking a papaya shake in a local sweets shop.
+I nearly died of dehydration after three days of non-stop diarrhea.
 Luckily, I recovered after taking Ciprofloxacin.

 On my second visit, I followed the following rules to avoid getting sick:

 - Never consume anything with ice.
-They sometimes use dirty, contaminated water to make it.
+Stall owners sometimes use dirty, contaminated water to make it.

 - Never eat any raw vegetables or unpeeled fruits.

-- Milk products such as yogurt and curd are safe to drink, but be wary of raw milk from an unknown source.
+- Milk products such as yogurt and curd are safe to drink and wary of raw milk from an unknown source.